Jindabyne

 AreaSearch assessment of residential development activity positions Jindabyne among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Jindabyne recorded approximately 26 residential properties granted approval annually over the past five financial years, totalling around 130 homes.
-As of FY-26, four approvals have been registered.
-On average, each dwelling built between FY-21 and FY-25 attracted three new residents.
-The average construction cost value for new homes is $633,000, indicating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers shows Jindabyne recorded around 26 residential properties granted approval each year over the past five financial years from FY-21 to FY-25, totalling an estimated 130 homes.
+As of FY-26, four approvals have been recorded.
+On average, each dwelling built gained three new residents per year in Jindabyne during this period.
+The average construction value for new homes was $633,000, indicating a focus on the premium segment with upmarket properties.

-This financial year has seen $7.8 million in commercial approvals, reflecting Jindabyne's primarily residential nature.
-Compared to Rest of NSW, Jindabyne exhibits 71.0% higher building activity per person, offering buyers greater choice.
+In FY-26, $7.8 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
+Compared to Rest of NSW, Jindabyne shows 71.0% higher building activity per person.
 Recent construction comprises 58.0% detached dwellings and 42.0% townhouses or apartments, providing options across different price points.
-With around 129 people per approval, Jindabyne indicates a developing area.
+With around 129 people per approval, Jindabyne reflects a developing area with projected population growth of 898 residents by 2041, as estimated in the latest AreaSearch quarterly report.

-Population forecasts suggest Jindabyne will gain approximately 894 residents by 2041, with development keeping pace with projected growth.
-However, increasing competition among buyers is expected as the population expands.
+Development is keeping pace with projected growth, but increasing competition among buyers is expected as the population expands.

 Frequently Asked Questions - Development